Skip to content

 Claude Sonnet 5$3 / $15 (intro $2 / $10)Balanced coding and reasoningFast

-The pattern is clean: Haiku 4.5 is roughly a third the price of Claude Sonnet 5 and a fifth the price of Claude Opus 4.8, while running noticeably faster than both.
-What you give up is ceiling.
-Opus 4.8 leads on the toughest agentic benchmarks — it posts 69.2% on SWE-bench Pro, work that involves multi-hour tasks and sprawling codebases where Haiku will lose the thread.
+The Opus tier leads on the toughest agentic benchmarks — Opus 4.8 posts 69.2% on SWE-bench Pro, work involving multi-hour tasks and sprawling codebases where the small tier will lose the thread.
 Sonnet 5 sits in the middle as the balanced default.
 Haiku 4.5 wins decisively on any task where speed and cost dominate and the reasoning demand is moderate.

 • High-volume, repetitive tasks.
 Tagging support tickets, extracting fields from documents, moderating comments, generating short product blurbs.
 When you are running a task tens of thousands of times, the price difference is the entire budget.

 • Subagent orchestration.
-This is the pattern Anthropic highlights: a Sonnet or Opus planner breaks a job into parallel subtasks and hands each to a Haiku 4.5 worker.
+This is the pattern Anthropic highlights: a Sonnet or Opus planner breaks a job into parallel subtasks and hands each to a cheaper worker.
 You get breadth cheaply while the expensive model does the thinking.
-If you build with Claude Code subagents, Haiku is the natural worker tier.
+If you build with Claude Code subagents, this is the natural worker tier.

 • Latency-sensitive experiences.
 Chat that has to feel instant, autocomplete, real-time suggestions.
-Haiku 4.5 is the fastest model Anthropic offers, so it fits interactive loops the larger tiers make sluggish.
+It's the fastest model Anthropic offers, so it fits interactive loops the larger tiers make sluggish.

 • Cost-capped coding.
-At 73.3% on SWE-bench Verified, Haiku handles a large share of everyday code generation, debugging, and refactoring at a fraction of flagship pricing.
+At 73.3% on SWE-bench Verified, it handles a large share of everyday code generation, debugging, and refactoring at a fraction of flagship pricing.

 Decision flow for choosing Claude Haiku 4.5 versus Sonnet and Opus by task type

 The inverse is just as useful.
-Reach past Haiku 4.5 when a task needs sustained multi-step reasoning, deep architectural judgment, or reliability on long-horizon agentic work where a single wrong turn compounds.
-That is Opus territory.
-The Claude Opus 4.8 writeup covers where the ceiling actually matters.
+Reach past this tier when a task needs sustained multi-step reasoning, deep architectural judgment, or reliability on long-horizon agentic work where a single wrong turn compounds.
+That is Opus territory — the Claude Opus 5 writeup covers where the ceiling actually matters.

 First, the reasoning ceiling is lower than Sonnet or Opus.
-On genuinely hard, multi-hour agentic problems — the kind Opus 4.8's SWE-bench Pro score is built to measure — Haiku loses coherence over long chains where the flagship holds it.
-It gets you 90% of Sonnet 4.5's agentic-coding quality in Anthropic's cited evaluations, and that last 10% is exactly the hard part.
+On genuinely hard, multi-hour agentic problems it loses coherence over long chains where the bigger tiers hold it.
+It gets you roughly 90% of Sonnet 4.5's agentic-coding quality in Anthropic's cited evaluations, and that last 10% is exactly the hard part.

-Second, the context window is 200,000 tokens, not the million-token window the larger Sonnet tier can reach.
+Second, the context window is 200,000 tokens, not the million-token window Sonnet and Opus reach.
 For most jobs 200K is plenty, but if you are stuffing an entire monorepo or a book-length corpus into one prompt, that is a real constraint.
 Claude context window explains how to work within it.

-Third, extended thinking is powerful but not free — thinking tokens bill as output at $5 per million, so a heavy-reasoning Haiku call can cost more than a plain Sonnet call.
-If you turn the reasoning budget up on every request, you erode the cost advantage that made you pick Haiku.
+Third, extended thinking is powerful but not free — thinking tokens bill as output at $5 per million, so a heavy-reasoning call here can cost more than a plain Sonnet call.
+If you turn the reasoning budget up on every request, you erode the cost advantage that made you pick this tier in the first place.
 Use extended thinking deliberately, not by default.

 How to access Claude Haiku 4.5

-You can reach the model through every surface Anthropic ships.
-In the Claude apps it powers free-tier responses; developers call it through the Claude API with the identifier claude-haiku-4-5; and it is available on the major clouds — Amazon Bedrock, Google Vertex AI, and Microsoft Foundry — for teams that need it inside existing infrastructure.
+In the Claude apps it powers free-tier responses; developers call it through the Claude API with that identifier; and the major clouds carry it for teams that need it inside existing infrastructure.
 It also drives the fast agents in Claude Code when you route work to the cheaper tier.
 Whichever door you use, the model, the 200K context, and the tool support are the same; only billing and access controls differ.
 For a first API call, our Claude API getting started guide has the minimal setup.

-That reach, plus the price, is why we treat Haiku 4.5 as the default first stop for any new automation and only escalate the tasks that prove they need more.
+That reach, plus the price, is why we treat it as the default first stop for any new automation and only escalate the tasks that prove they need more.
 Start cheap, measure, promote the failures.
 It is the cleanest cost discipline the current lineup allows.

 Claude pricing at a glance